u-boot/u-boot/doc/usage/environment.rst

 autoload
-    if set to "no" (any string beginning with 'n'), "bootp" will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image using TFTP or DHCP.
+    if set to "no" (any string beginning with 'n'), "bootp" and "dhcp" will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image using TFTP or DHCP.

 autostart
-    if set to "yes", an image loaded using the "bootp", "rarpboot", "tftpboot" or "diskboot" commands will
+    if set to "yes", an image loaded using the "bootp", "dhcp", "rarpboot", "tftpboot" or "diskboot" commands will
     be automatically started (by internally calling
     "bootm")